-1. Exams & Reading Quizzes (50%): There will be three examinations this term.
-Exams will be a combination of multiple choice, short essay, and longer essay questions.
+1. Exams & Reading Quizzes (50%): There will be four examinations this term.
+Exams will be a combination of multiple choice and true/false questions.
 Exams will ask you to demonstrate an understanding of the material as well as the vocabulary and vernacular of communication, negotiation, and conflict management in organizations.
 You are responsible for all course material including, but not limited to, assigned readings, handouts, videos, and lectures.
 All tests will be given via Canvas.
 You will need to login to Canvas to take the exam electronically.
-Exams will be available during class from 9:30-10:45 (unless students have DRC accommodations).
+Exams will be available for a 24-hour period.

 Reading Quizzes (10%): Each chapter will have its own reading quiz.
-Reading quizzes will consist of five questions (worth 2 points each) and may reflect questions pulled for each exam.
-Please read the chapter(s) thoroughly before taking the reading quizzes.
+Reading quizzes will consist of five questions and may reflect questions pulled for each exam.
+Please read the chapter thoroughly before taking the reading quizzes.